Saving Taxes!

-The primary purpose of any investment or asset acquisition is to earn money above the capital.
-Interest on a fixed deposit, mutual fund returns, dividends, and asset transfers profit are all capital gains.
+The primary purpose of any investment or asset acquisition is to earn returns known as capital gains.
+Interest on a fixed deposit, mutual fund returns, dividends, and asset transfer are all capital gains.
 In short, capital gains serve as an incentive to investors.

-When assets are inherited or gifted and subsequently sold by the taxpayer, it gives rise to capital gains.
+In simple words, when capital assets are inherited or gifted and subsequently sold by the receiver, it gives rise to capital gains.
 Taxpayers will have to pay the short-term or long-term capital gains tax on the profit from the sale of such assets.

-The sale of a capital asset held by you will result in short-term or long-term capital gains, depending on the duration for which you have held the asset.
-The duration for treating an asset to be short-term or long-term differs from asset to asset.
-For instance, a house property held for less than 2 years is short-term, whereas if held for more than 2 years would be considered long-term.
-However, for listed equity shares, the short-term duration is less than 12 months, and the long-term duration is more than 12 months.
+The sale of a capital asset held by you will result in short-term or long-term capital gains, depending on the holding period of the asset.
+The duration for treating an asset to be short-term or long-term differs from asset to asset and are given in the following table

-Further, gains from short-term assets are determined by using the simple formula of: Sale Consideration – Cost of acquisition (Purchase Price) – Cost of improvement
+Further, gains from short-term assets are determined by using the simple formula of: Sale Consideration – Expenses related to Transfer – Cost of acquisition (Purchase Price) – Cost of improvement

-Whereas, gains from the sale of long term assets are determined using the below formula: Sale Consideration – Indexed Cost of Acquisition – Indexed Cost of Improvement
+Whereas, gains from the sale of long-term assets are determined using the below formula: Sale Consideration – Expenses related to Transfer – Cost of Acquisition – Cost of Improvement.

-You may see that for long term assets, law provides taxpayers the benefit of indexation, which would help factor in the impact of inflation in price over a period of time.
-This indexation benefit that was previously available on sale of long-term assets, has now been done away with effect from FY 2024-25.
+You may see that for long-term assets, law provides taxpayers the benefit of indexation, which would help factor in the impact of inflation in price over a period of time.
+This indexation benefit that was previously available for long-term assets, has now been removed with effect from FY 2024-25.
 However, this faced a backlash from the public.
 So, the Government has passed an amendment that allows taxpayers to compute taxes either at 12.5 per cent without indexation or at 20 per cent with indexation on real estate transactions.
-The amendment will apply not only to real estate transactions but also to unlisted equity transactions, which are done before July 23, 2024.

 Moving on to the computation mechanism, when an asset is gifted or inherited, the taxpayer cannot attribute a purchase price to the asset.
 To address this, the law itself has discussed certain scenarios.
 This includes a case of gift or inheritance, where the purchase price of the previous owner would be treated as the purchase price for computing capital gains of the taxpayer.
 Additionally, the cost of improvement of the asset borne by the previous owner will also be included in the cost of acquisition.
 Thus, the cost of purchase plus the cost of improvement will be the cost of acquisition.